Radix (novel)

-Radix is a science fiction novel by American writer A. A. Attanasio, published in 1981.
+Radix is a science fiction novel by American writer A. A. Attanasio, published in 1981 by Morrow.
+It was his debut work of science fiction.
 It was nominated for the Nebula Award for Best Novel in 1981.
 It is the first of four books in Attanasio's Radix Tetrad, followed by In Other Worlds in 1984.

 Radix is the story of a young man's odyssey of self-discovery, from dangerous adolescent to warrior, from outcast to near-god, in a far-future Earth dramatically changed from the one we know.